 When it comes to equipment, repetitive surges shorten the lifespan of computers, printers, IP-based phones, and other network components and devices.
 In an “electrical event” or a disaster, a single power outage, surge, or spike can damage expensive electronic components and result in critical data loss, and irreparable damage to the equipment, lead to downtime and can cost business an astronomical amount of money.

 A common mistake many businesses make is relying on power strips that are either designed for a household use, are too old, or too basic and not effective enough for big surges.
 Simple and household power strips should be not just avoided, but strictly forbidden when a computer, server, network device, or other important electronic component is part of the network.

-Organizations should have deploy professional high-quality battery backup devices with built-in surge suppression for all critical desktop systems.
-All business servers should be connected to to uninterruptible power supplies and be regularly tested.
+Organizations should deploy professional high-quality battery backup devices with built-in surge suppression for all critical desktop systems.
+All business servers should be connected to uninterruptible power supplies and be regularly tested.
 Since surge suppressor quality varies, organizations should purchase such equipment from trusted vendors.
 Surge suppressors and batteries wear over time, so businesses should replace them on a regular basis.